“Have you any questions?” It’s always asked…

 What are the best questions to ask in a job interview?
 You must know them.

 There is no excuse to say “No, not really, you’ve answered most of them”.

 Interviewers look forward to asking you for questions – it gives them a break from a process they’ve probably followed 50 times before.
 If you don’t have questions you’re missing a big opportunity to lead the discussion.
 And probably peeing them off!

-Note there are no “best” questions to ask – no list can cover all the situations you will encounter.
+Note there are no “best” questions to ask at a particular interview – no list can cover all the situations you will encounter.
 However, you must have 3 or 4 good questions to ask, even though you’ll probably modify them as the interview proceeds.

 Then, after asking your questions, it’s a good opportunity to sum up why you believe you’re suitable for the role.
 Here, you might include some positive skills or attributes you didn’t get a chance to raise.

 The best questions to ask in a job interview?
 Here are some to consider…